 An inspiring atmospheric space for writers, artists and performers.

 An engaging place of discovery and imagination for educational groups.

 ABOUT THE BUILDING

-St Day Holy Trinity (Old Church) was built in 1826-8 to designs by Charles Hutchens of Torpoint and was one of twelve in Cornwall funded by the Church Building Commissioners from money made available for church building following the Battle of Waterloo.
-Built in the ‘Commissioners Gothick’ style it was built of local grey granite ashlar and consisted of a five bay rectangular nave, shallow three-sided apse at the east end and a west tower.
-Internally it had galleries around the north, west and south walls and had a seating capacity of 1,500 before the galleries were removed in 1930.
+The church was built in 1826-8 to designs by Charles Hutchens of Torpoint and was one of twelve in Cornwall funded by the Church Building Commissioners from money made available for church building following the Battle of Waterloo.
+Constructed of local grey granite ashlar in the “Commissioners’ Gothick” style, it consisted of a five-bay rectangular nave, a shallow three-sided apse at the east end and a west tower.
+Internal galleries around the north, west and south walls meant the new church could seat 1,500 people.

 Built at a time when the local population was expanding rapidly due to the booming mining industry, the church proved far too big as mining declined in the second half of the 19th century, and in 1931 the galleries were removed, compromising the stability of the building.

 In 1956 the Old Church was declared unsafe due to structural problems and was closed.
 The congregation moved into the former hall building on the opposite side of Church Street, and that now serves as the parish church of St Day.

 By the 1980s the fabric of the Old Church had deteriorated and in 1985 vandalism caused part of the roof to fall in and, as a result, the remainder of the roof was demolished using explosives.